Prioritization Matrix : Priority Matrix Template To Set Task And Project Priorities

 Task Priority Matrix Template

-How to Prioritize Tasks?
+How To Prioritize Tasks?

 An alternative task prioritization method is called the “Important / Urgent” decision-making matrix.
-This method splits the tasks into four different quadrants, and the responsible party should complete the tasks in the top left quadrant first.
+This Prioritize Tasks method splits the tasks into four different quadrants, and the responsible party should complete the tasks in the top left quadrant first.

 Once these are done, move to quadrant two, three, and finally to four and complete the tasks there.
 This method is attributed to Sir Winston Churchill and was used by him to prioritize his multiple tasks.
 The definition of these classifications is as follows –